paperbenni/paperbenni.github.io/content/posts/videomd.md

 ### Tech stack

-Moviepy needs insane amounts of memory and is very slow, and necessitates reencoding.
+Moviepy needs insane amounts of memory and is very slow, and requires reencoding.
 I am leaning towards writing this in rust and using the ffmpeg-next wrapper.